r7wx/easy-gate/README.md

     driver: bridge
 ```

-In order to correctly use the groups feature you mus, the nginx instance must be configured to use the X-Forwarded-For header:
+In order to correctly use the groups feature, the nginx instance must be configured to use the X-Forwarded-For header:

 ```nginx
 [...]